Gaggol/AzurLaneDatabase/README.md

 # Development

-Required images for characters available at https://azurlane.koumakan.jp/wiki/List_of_Ships_by_Image
+Required images for characters available [here](https://azurlane.koumakan.jp/wiki/List_of_Ships_by_Image).

+File name need to fit database name, _Retrofit is appended for retrofits.

+Example: Abukuma.png, Abukuma_Retrofit.png

 Database pre-built with only Normal & Retrofitted ships.
 Bulins not included.